DavidLievrouw/OwinRequestScopeContext/README.md

 With this Owin middleware, you can use OwinRequestScopeContext.Current like HttpContext.Current, but without a dependency to System.Web.

+It uses CallContext internally.
+Which means that it is accessible when a request is handled on different threads, and using async/await.
+More info in this article: http://odetocode.com/Articles/112.aspx

 ## Example usage
 ```cs
   public class Startup {